jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Before Ultimate Fighting, all fighters were puting the horse before the cart, so to speak.
 They had the answers before knowing the problem because as students they were tricked into thinking fights are won or lost according to man-made rules governeed by teachers, pundits, and judges.

-Despite sometimes getting beaten black and blue in street fights, martial artists were never stupid.
+Despite being misled, martial artists were never stupid.
 Their fault is quite human; they fell prey to good storytelling.

-Quality storytelling is why so many devoted boxers, judokas, and other practioners were so easily misled by their respective discipline.
+Quality storytelling is why so many devoted boxers, judokas, and other practioners were so easily deceived by their respective discipline.
 Filled with history, culture, and traditions isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

 Once martial artists opened their minds, they started fighting for themselves.
-Fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.
+During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.

-When fighters customized their techniques to the problems faced in a fight, evolution became their instructor and the community entered a brave new world.
+When fighters customized their techniques to the problems faced in a specific fight, evolution became their instructor and the community entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 The individual disciplines brought their techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
 The top martial arts trainers were the ones who helped their students adapt faster.

-This new evolutionary fighting philosophy was so successful it created a new way for humans to think of self-defense called mixed-martial arts.
+Fighters were always controlled by evolution, when the finally embrace it, they created new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
-Everyone should learn a little from every discipline.
-The best technique is the one that brings results.
-So devoted to evolution, mixed-martial artists want everyone to improve because, "iron sharpens iron".
+Instead, it's taught that everyone should learn a little from every discipline, and the best technique is the one that brings results.
+So devoted to this constant evolution, mixed-martial artists want everyone to improve because, "iron sharpens iron".

 Mixing the human body's adaptability to learn many techniques, with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
 Today, even a moderately skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can find their niche and learn to win a fight.